ohpyupi/study.security-plus/secure-network-infra.md

 # Securing the Network Infrastructure

 ### Media Gateway
-Converts data from a format a network can accept to a format that another network can accept, such as a PBX to the internal Ethernet netowkr.
+Converts data from a format a network can accept to a format that another network can accept, such as a PBX to the internal Ethernet network.

 ### NAC (Network Access Control)
 * Ensures connecting devices are compliant with configured requirements before allowing network access